 Couples who have unexplained fertility issues, or who have difficulty having sex for various reasons.
 Intrauterine Insemination is also a good option if the male partner has lower quality semen, but enough sperm to make the treatment worthwhile.

 Depending on a couple’s situation, the woman may or may not be a candidate for fertility drugs.
-In some instances, the procedure can be performed based on her natural ovulation cycle, but in many cases she will need to receive pills or injections to help stimulate ovulation.
+In some instances, the procedure can be performed based on her natural ovulation cycle.
+In most, she will need to receive pills or injections to help stimulate ovulation.

-If you do wind up receiving drugs to aid in ovulation, your cycle will be carefully monitored because the Intrauterine Insemination will need to take place around the actual time of ovulation.
-Once the spike in luteinizing hormone has occurred, you and her partner will need to visit the fertility clinic to receive the treatment within 24-36 hours.
+If you do wind up receiving drugs to aid in ovulation, your cycle will be carefully monitored.
+The Intrauterine Insemination will need to take place around the actual time of ovulation.
+Once the spike in luteinizing hormone has occurred, you and your partner will need to visit the fertility clinic within 24-36 hours.

-According to RESOLVE (an organization that performed heavy research on fertility clinics across the country), the average price of an Intrauterine Insemination cycle is around $865, but the median price is $350.
+According to RESOLVE (an organization that performed heavy research on fertility clinics across the country), the average price of an Intrauterine Insemination cycle is around $865.
+The median price is $350.
 What they found during their research is that costs of these fertility treatment options varied from $275 to $2,457 – which is quite the range!
 They also discovered that some clinics included the price of medications, sonograms, blood work, etc., while others did not.

-So if you and your partner are experiencing fertility issues and are looking into the Intrauterine Insemination option, make sure when speaking to a clinic that you ask pricing on everything the procedure will entail, just so you are well-informed to make an accurate decision.
+So if you and your partner are experiencing fertility issues and are looking into the Intrauterine Insemination option, make sure to ask for pricing on everything the procedure will entail, just so you are well-informed to make an accurate decision.